cynefian/policy/EnergyNow-Extension/privacy-policy.md

 ---

-## 7. Permissions Justification
+## 7. Browser Permissions

-The Extension requests the following Chrome permissions strictly for core functionality:
+The Extension requests the following browser permissions strictly for core functionality:

 * **activeTab / tabs** – to detect WhatsApp Web and manage messaging tabs.
 * **storage** – to securely store tokens, message queues, and settings.